TrellixVulnTeam/swahilipython_SCMU/Doc/library/multiprocessing.rst

    *address*, returning a :class:`~Connection`.

-   The type of the connection is determined by *family* argument, but this can generally be omitted since it can usually be inferred from the format of *address*.
+   The type of the connection is determined by *family* argument, but this can generally be omitted since it can usually be inferred kutoka the format of *address*.
 (See :ref:`multiprocessing-address-formats`)

    If *authkey* is given and not None, it should be a byte string and will be